 NASP-ERT Minority Scholarship Program

-Contact Katie Britton with any questions regarding the Minority Scholarship Program.
+Contact NASP with any questions regarding the Minority Scholarship Program.

-Upon receipt of the award, the Program works to mentor and encourage each scholar as he or she progresses from graduate student to practicing school psychologist.
+Upon receipt of the award, the Program works to mentor and encourage each scholar as they progresses from graduate student to practicing school psychologist.
 The Program annually awards scholarships of $5,000 each to selected scholars.
 The award is announced at the NASP Annual Convention following the scholarship deadline.

 To be considered for this scholarship, the candidate must: